-Circumlocution is a rhetorical device that can be defined as an ambiguous or paradoxical way of expressing things, ideas or views.
-In fact, when somebody wants to stay ambiguous about anything and he does not want to say something directly, it means he is using circumlocution.
+Circumlocution is a rhetorical device that can be defined as an ambiguous or paradoxical way of expressing things, ideas, or views.
+In fact, when somebody wants to remain ambiguous about something, and he does not want to say a thing directly, it means he is using circumlocution.

 Examining all the examples of circumlocution, one would find that they share the following features:

 - It is used when the speaker is unable to choose the right words to express or say something.